BrockFredin/Cart/README.md

 # [![BROCK Logo](https://avatars2.githubusercontent.com/u/1825470?v=3&s=400)](https://github.com/BrockFredin) Cart API

-Created a sample shopping card for a Target.com interview severl years ago.
+Created a sample shopping card for a Target.com exercise several years ago.
 Just navigate to:  https://github.com/BrockFredin/cart/tree/develop/packages/custom/cart/server

 CART API is a framework for an easy starting point with [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 It is designed to give you a quick and organized way to start developing CART API based web apps with useful modules like Mongoose and Passport pre-bundled and configured.
 We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.